kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 <h3>And now...Redux...</h3>
 Redux came out as a set of tools for managing and manipulating application state.
 It's based on <a href="https://facebook.github.io/flux/">Facebook's Flux design pattern</a> and was initially written to work with React, but it can work with any JavaScript library or framework.

 It's possible for your app to have 20 React components, where each component manages it own state object.
-Redux takes the position that app state shouldn't be spread out like this and, instead, should be managed in one object.
+Redux takes the position that application state shouldn't be spread out like this and, instead, should be managed in one object.

 Whenever you hear a phrase like "Redux gives your app a <em>single source of truth</em>," the source in question is this single state object.